 Also in 1914, The Boy Scouts of America and the NRA completed a qualification course for the Scouts’ merit badge.
 The course-of-fire used a .22-caliber rifle, shot at 50 feet.
 The boys had to qualify with a score of 80 out of a possible 100 points, 10 shots with a possible of 38 out of 50 stand-ing, and 10 shots with a possible score of 42 out of 50 prone.

-The WJRC differed from the NRA’s junior rifle club in that the WJRC catered to both boys and girls and was not training them for potential military duty.
-According to Wingate, its goal was to“…encourage marksmanship among boys and girls not over 18 years of age, also to teach the safe handling of a rifle.
+But, the WJRC was different from the NRA’s junior rifle club in that the WJRC catered to both boys and girls and was not training them for potential military duty.
+According to Gen. Wingate, its goal was to“…encourage marksmanship among boys and girls not over 18 years of age, also to teach the safe handling of a rifle.
 [The program] combines all the fun of shooting with the encouragement of high skill marksmanship and good sportsmanship.
 It encourages the strong, normal boy and girl instinct for a rifle to find expression in a useful, character-building way.”Unfortunately, the WJRC fell victim to the Depression, and with Winchester’s financial difficulties, the WJRC struggled to survive.
 To help solve its financial woes, the NRA took over the program starting Jan.
 1, 1926.

 After the NRA took over the rifle program, the qualification course was then set.
 The course-of-fire was shot in strings of five shots at 10 targets.
 The Pro-Marksman skill level required a minimum of 20 bullseyes out of a possible 50, the Marksman level required a minimum of 25 bullseyes out of 50, Sharpshooter required 35 bullseyes with nine bars scoring a possible total of 250.
 The nine sharpshooter bars were shot in three different positions: prone, sitting and kneeling.
 The Expert level required a minimum of 40 bullseyes out of a possible 50, shooting five-shot strings at 10 targets.
 And finally, the highest skill level, the Distinguished Rifleman, required the shooter to hit a total of 400 bullseyes, 100 bulls in each position.